mohliyet/ton_projects/Courses/MIT 15.S12 Blockchain and Money/Class04.md

 2. **State of the DApps: 5 Observations from Usage Data:** This article by McCann analyzes usage data from decentralized applications (DApps) to draw insights about their performance, user behavior, and trends in the DApp market.

 3. **Ethereum Competitors: Guide to the Alternative Smart Contract Platforms:** This guide by Blockonomi provides an overview of blockchain platforms other than Ethereum that support smart contracts.
-It compares their features, advantages, and disadvantages to help readers understand the landscape of smart contract platforms..
+It compares their features, advantages, and disadvantages to help readers understand the landscape of smart contract platforms.

-Please ensure you understand the key points from these materials before the next class, as they will form the basis of our discussion.
+Additionally, the following optional readings are available for those who wish to delve deeper:

+4. **Smart Contracts: Building Blocks for Digital Markets:** This paper by Nick Szabo, the person who coined the term "smart contracts", discusses the fundamental principles and potential applications of smart contracts.

+5. **A Next-Generation Smart Contract and Decentralized Application Platform:** This paper likely discusses the technical details and features of a specific platform for creating and managing smart contracts and decentralized applications.

+6. **Blockchain Technology as a Regulatory Technology:** This paper by De Filippi and Hassan explores the potential of blockchain technology as a tool for regulatory compliance and oversight.